 Mortgages for locum doctors with less than two years’ accounts

 If you don’t yet have two years worth of accounts, all is not lost.
 We recommend that any locum doctor with a limited track record should seek expert advice.
-Our specialist team at Think Plutus knows the mortgage lenders that will take applications on a case-by-case basis.
+Our specialist team at Think Plutus knows the mortgage lenders that will take applications on a case-by-case basis, and some lenders will accept just one years’ accounts.
 What’s more, our knowledge and experience will help you prepare an application with the minimum possible risk of problems arising.

 Think Plutus has access to more than 10,000 mortgage products from over 100 lenders.
 We know the lenders that are more open to applications from locum doctors – there are even some who will consider an application with less than one year of accounts.
 We will help you find lenders that will consider your individual circumstances, including career history and current work.
 For specialist advice on mortgages for locum doctors, Think Plutus.